suncoast-devs/handbook/lessons/cs-methods/reading/intro.md

 The components of a method are:

-- An optional access level, such as public or private.
-The default is private.
-- Optional modifiers such as abstract or sealed.
-- The **output** known as the `return` type.
-The `void` type is used if the method doesn't return anything.
 - The method name.
 - The **input** to the method, known as `parameters`.
 These are the **inputs** to our method, information the method needs from the code _using_ it.
 These are surrounded by parentheses and are separated by commas.
 Empty parentheses indicate that the method has no parameters.
 - The **work**, or `body` of the method composed of lines of code.
+- The **output** known as the `return` type.
+The `void` type is used if the method doesn't return anything.

+In the future, when we discuss `classes` we will also learn that methods also
+define:

+- An optional access level, such as public or private.
+The default is private.
+- Optional modifiers such as abstract or sealed.

-A number of these components we won't be concerned about until we introduce the concept of a `class` in a separate lesson.
-For now we are concerned with these
+For now we are concerned with these elements:
-elements:

 - The return type, or `void` if the method has none.
 - The method name.